sebawita/tutorial-ng-add-nativescript/readme.md

 Here is a high-level visualisation of how the right implementation of the **HttpClient** is provided to the service at build time.

-> TODO: Get a version of the image that says app.module.ts/app.module.tns.ts => cart.service.ts => apps

 <img src="./img/2-http-client.png?raw=true">